 The next slide (6) shows the growth in retail sales of organic food in the U.S. since 2002.
-Growth dipped during the 2009 recession but did not stop.
+Growth dipped during the recession but did not stop.
 The percent annual growth is declining as total sales increase, but the annual increase in sales dollars is fairly steady.
 Growth of the fruit and vegetable category was more stable (slide 7), confirming that these products are very core to organic consumers.
 These consumer data come from the Organic Trade Association (OTA) annual industry survey.

 More data on the organic food sector are becoming available (slides 8, 9).
 Organic fruit sales grew faster than organic vegetables since 2011.
 Both volume and sales \$ of organic fruit in the U.S. increased faster than overall organic food in 2017.
 The top 3 organic fruits account for 70% of all organic fruit sales, compared with 43% for the top 3 conventional fruits.
-Berries, apples, and bananas have been the top 3 selling organic fruits, with tremendous growth of organic blueberries in recent years.
+Berries, apples, and bananas have been the top 3 selling organic fruits.
+Retail organic produce sales rose 15% in 2020 due to the pandemic.